bean-mhm/realbloom/USAGE.md

 # Quick Start

 This tutorial intends to get your hands on RealBloom as quickly as possible.
-Below we'll go through the process of applying convolutional bloom - A.K.A. the super cool physically accurate realistic bloom sauce -  on an HDR image.
+Below we'll go through the process of applying convolutional bloom - A.K.A. the super cool physically accurate realistic bloom sauce - on a 3D render.
 So buckle up, run the [latest release](https://github.com/bean-mhm/realbloom/releases) of RealBloom, and let's get started.

 ## Wait